Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

     runners:
       emr:
         bootstrap:
-        - sudo python2.7 -m pip install ujson
+        - sudo pip-2.7 install ujson

 See `PyPI <https://pypi.python.org/pypi>`_ for a the full list of available Python packages.